David Fincher's unrealized projects: Star Wars sequels

-In September 2014, Fincher revealed that he had discussed with Kathleen Kennedy a possible directing gig for Star Wars: Episode VII.
-His idea was to make it like The Empire Strikes Back, his favorite in the series, and that he saw the series as "the story of two slaves [ C-3PO and R2-D2 ] who go from owner to owner, witnessing their masters' folly, the ultimate folly of man."
-In a later interview with Empire, Fincher mentioned being offered to direct Episode IX, but turning it down as he found that he was not interested in "franchise filmmaking" due to the pressure of it all.
+In November 2012, it was reported that Fincher was considered as one of the many possible directors for the first film of the first film of the Star Wars sequel trilogy, Episode VII.
+In September 2014, Fincher revealed that he had discussed it with Kathleen Kennedy and that his idea was to make it like The Empire Strikes Back, his favorite in the series, and that he saw the series as "the story of two slaves [ C-3PO and R2-D2 ] who go from owner to owner, witnessing their masters' folly, the ultimate folly of man."
+In a later interview with Empire, Fincher stated that he turned it down because he was not interested in "franchise filmmaking" due to the pressure of it all.

+Shakedown

+Announced in December 2014, Shakedown was to be an HBO series directed by Fincher and written by James Ellroy.
+It was to be set in the seedy tabloid world of 1950s Los Angeles, and was inspired by the life of private investigator and Hollywood "fixer" Fred Otash.
+It was reported to be an original series written by Ellroy, and not an adaptation of his 2012 short story of the same name, also about Otash.

-Strangers on a Train
+Strangers

-It was reported in January 2015 that Fincher was to re-team with Gone Girl actor Ben Affleck and screenwriter Gillian Flynn on a modern update of Alfred Hitchcock's 1951 film for Warner Bros.
+It was reported in January 2015 that Fincher was to re-team with Gone Girl actor Ben Affleck and screenwriter Gillian Flynn on a modern update of Alfred Hitchcock's Strangers on a Train for Warner Bros.
 In a July 2015 interview, Flynn remarked all three individuals were "overcommitted" at the time.